- What Is Intermittent Fasting?

 Contrary to popular belief, intermittent fasting can be a great tool for bodybuilding.

-It helps to accelerate fat loss, preserve muscle mass, improve your overall health and boost longevity.
+Intermittent fasting bodybuilding helps to accelerate fat loss, preserve muscle mass, improve your overall health, and boost longevity.

 If you decide to test the benefits of IF while building muscle, try to pair your fasting days with your rest days and make sure you’re not restricting your calories too much.

-Finally, there are several supplements you can take to make intermittent fasting easier while you do keto and build muscle, such as exogenous ketones, keto-friendly protein and a high-quality pre-workout, which will help you prevent fatigue, boost your energy levels, keep your training effective and of course, help you get those gains.
+There are several supplements you can take to make intermittent fasting easier while you do keto and build muscle.
+Consider taking exogenous ketones, keto-friendly protein, and a high-quality pre-workout, all of which will help prevent fatigue, boost your energy levels, keep your training effective, and, of course, help you get those gains.